- Relax and enjoy Lake Malawi's beaches and activities

 - Visit the traditional fishing villages and craft markets

 - Sail on MV Ilala and take in the stunning scenery

 - Safari in Nyika and Liwonde National Parks

-The name 'Malawi' is believed to come from a native word meaning 'flaming water' or 'tongues of fire', referring to the dazzling reflections the sun makes on the waters of the lake.
-A fifth of the country is covered by water in the form of lakes and rivers.
+It is understood the name Malawi comes from a native word meaning ‘flaming water’ or ‘tongues of fire’, which refers to the dazzling reflections the sun makes on the waters of the lake.
+Water covers one-fifth of the country, with its picturesque lakes and rivers.
 The beautiful landscapes, fascinating wildlife, and rich culture of its friendly people make Malawi a wonderful place to visit.
 The Malawian people are, without doubt, its greatest asset.

-- For most activities, the best time to visit is the dry season from early May to late October.
-Malawi's best weather is in August, with July being the coolest month.
+- For most activities, the best time to visit Malawi is during the dry season between May and October.
+Birding is most popular in the rainy season between November and April, as many migratory species arrive for breeding.

-Our team are always on the lookout for the best experiences Malawi has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Malawi has to offer, and here are a few of our favourites:

 - Lake Malawi